These offers are no long available on CreditCardForum. The information below is for reference purposes.

-Part One: Cash Back Credit Cards
+Part 1: Cash-Back Credit Cards

-These days most people seem to prefer cash back, so let’s start with the USAA credit card offers for this category.
+Due to its flexibility, many people seem to prefer cash back, so let’s start with the USAA credit card offers for this category.
 Unfortunately their cash back program has a major drawback…

 All of the cards from USAA that offer cash rewards use the aforementioned tiered system:

-- USAA Cash Rewards MasterCard or Visa
+- USAA Visa

-- USAA Cash Rewards American Express
+- USAA American Express

 While the benefits differ slightly between them, their rewards all operate the same way:

-- Neither version has an annual fee.
+- None of these versions has an annual fee.

-Part Two: Cards With Reward Points
+Part 2: Cards With Reward Points

 - No cap to the number of points that can be earned